rokett/rokett.github.io/content/post/why-is-the-mic-volume-so-low-on-Corsair-H2100-headphones.md

 +10db worked for me but YMMV.

 Save the file and the changes happen instantly.
-Tweak to your hearts content.
+Tweak to your heart's content.

 Credit where credit is due, this fix comes courtesy of http://forum.corsair.com/forums/showthread.php?t=132227.